hindu-comm/weblogs/manasataramgini/2014/04/2014-04-20_the-first-farmers.md

 rare in the biological world.
-In large part it is because it entails a large investment of energy at the cost of self-reproduction while being exposed to exploitation by others who do not invest any effort but are the table to dine off the farmer’s efforts.
+In large part it is because it entails a large investment of energy at the cost of self-reproduction while being exposed to exploitation by others who do not invest any effort but are at the table to dine off the farmer’s efforts.
 These may be slackers from the same species who contribute nothing to the farmer’s efforts.
 In addition to slackers from their own species, the potential farmer is also confronted by thieves or parasites who might feed off his crop nullifying his effort.
 Moreover, the farming ground is susceptible to